jamac-dumas/James-Dumas/README.md

 ## My name is James Dumas

 I graduated from Indiana University in 2022, with a degree in Computer Science & specialization in Artificial Intelligence.
-I work at [Ferguson Advertising](https://theferg.com) as a Dev-Ops Engineer.
+I work at [Ferguson Advertising](https://theferg.com) as a Software Engineer.
 I'm also a hobbyist game developer and modder.

 Aside from programming, I'm also interested in astronomy, physics, machine learning, and quantum computing.